Yes, we all hate doing our tax returns. But with the 31 January deadline fast approaching for UK freelancers, it’s time to bite the bullet.

 Don’t assume the HMRC are only interested in payments from corporate clients.
 Got a sideline selling T-shirt designs on Threadless, prints on Etsy, or templates on Creative Market?
 If you’re doing enough of it, then you need to declare it.

 It may be “just a hobby” to you, but if it’s earning you money, then that money is taxable income just like any other payment you receive.

 In your day-to-day design work, you’d never submit a final piece to a client without double- and triple-checking everything thoroughly.
 So don’t do it with your tax return either.

 In future, you may be investigated, and asked to back up all your figures with receipts and bank statements.
-So it’s much better to check all your figures match now than have to repent for a mistake at a future date.
+It’s better to check all your figures match than have to repent for a mistake at a future date.

 6. File early

 Maybe you’re used to filing commissioned work with your clients at 10 to midnight on deadline day.
 But that’s not advisable when it comes to your tax return.